indiesoftby/defold-yagames/README.md

 [![YaGames Logo](cover.png)](https://github.com/indiesoftby/defold-yagames)

-# YaGames - Yandex.Games for Defold (WORK IN PROGRESS)
+# YaGames - Yandex.Games for Defold

 *This is an open-source project.
 It is not affiliated with Yandex LLC.*

+**English edition of the documentation is not ready yet!**

 YaGames is the Yandex.Games extension for the [Defold](https://www.defold.com/) game engine.
 [Yandex.Games](https://yandex.com/games/) is a collection of browser games for smartphones and computers.
 The games are available in Yandex Browser and the Yandex app.
 Games from the catalog are displayed in Yandex recommendation systems, which have a total audience of more than 50 million users per month.